pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 ### Issue

-Distinct from a merge conflict, this is encountered when there is no shared git history between the site's commits and the upstream's commits.
-This is most often encountered if the site's upstream has been changed, or if a different git history has been force-pushed for the site's code repository.
+This error is distinct from a merge conflict, and is encountered when there is no shared Git history between the site's commits and the upstream's commits.
+This error is most often encountered when the site's upstream has been changed, or when a different Git history has been force-pushed for the site's code repository.

 ### Solution

 Update the site's code or the upstream so that the site and upstream share a common history.

-If you do not want Autopilot to maintain upstream updates (including core updates), you can also disable upstream updates, and Autopilot will continue to update plugins, themes, and modules.
+You can also disable upstream updates if you do not want Autopilot to maintain upstream updates, including core updates.
+Autopilot will continue to update plugins, themes, and modules.

 </Accordion>